-Travel came first and at an early age.
-I had lived in five countries by the time I was ten years old.
-After school I travelled in the Himalayas before studying Chinese at the School of Oriental and African Studies in London.
-I then went to study in China in the closing years of the Cultural Revolution.
-My subsequent work took me to every continent except Antarctica.
-A camera often came too but it was only in 2011 that I decided to focus on becoming a better photographer rather than a ‘ casual travel snapper’.
-As with many people I’d like my website to showcase my work and to create wider visibility for it.
-I’d also like to document some of what I have learned over the last few years, insights gained, successes achieved and setbacks encoiuntered.
-In doing so I hope this website can be valuable to people on simliar or parallel paths.
+By the time I was ten years old I had lived in five countries.
+After school I traveled in the Himalayas before learning Chinese at the School of Oriental and African Studies in London.
+This led on to studying in China just as Chairman Mao died and the Cultural Revolution came to an end with China taking new directions under Deng Xiao Ping.
+Some of my photographs from this period can be found here.
+My subsequent business career took me to every continent except Antarctica.
+A camera often came too but it was only in 2011 that I decided to make Photography my main line of work.
+Not wanting to develop a business I nevertheless did want to continue my own personal development and to explore my own creative potential.
+It has been more challenging but also more rewarding than I ever imagined.
+I’d also like to document some of what I have learned over the last few years, insights gained, successes achieved and setbacks encountered.
+In doing so I hope this website can be helpful to people on similar or parallel paths.

 These images are my work and my copyright.
 Please respect this.

-If you would like to use tmy work please get in touch via the Contacts page.
-I’d like to see them used and I’m happy to agree totheir use especially for non commercial work but ONLY if consulted in advance.
-I am not interested in providing images for free that professionals should righlty be paid for.
-I’m also willing to make high quality prints for you.
-I won’t entrust this to anyone else so there is no ‘click and add to cart’ on the site.
-The lack of a ‘©’ symbol on my images does NOT mean they are copyright free.
-For further information on copyright please take a look at “http://www.the-aop.org/information/copyright-4-clients/faqs
+If you would like to use my work please get in touch via the Contacts page.
+I’d like to see them used and I’m happy to agree to their use especially for non commercial work but ONLY if consulted in advance.
+I am not interested in providing images for free that professionals should rightly be paid for.
+I’d also love to make high quality prints for you The lack of a ‘©’ symbol on my images does NOT mean they are copyright free.
+For further information on copyright please take a look here

 I hope you enjoy the visit and thanks for your interest.